 On this day in 1836, the Battle of the Alamo is fought.
 Despite a valiant defense by the Texans (then called Texians), the Mexican Army is victorious.

-Three famous figures were killed at the Battle of the Alamo: William B. Travis, Jim Bowie, and Davy Crockett.
+The Mexicans launched their final assault in the early morning hours of March 6.
+Almost every Texian defender was killed, including three famous figures: Travis, Jim Bowie, and Davy Crockett.
 Travis was defending the north wall of the Alamo when he was killed, early in the battle, by a shot to the head.
 Bowie probably died in the Low Barrack.
 He was ill and confined to bed when the battle started.
 Crockett’s death is more of a mystery.
 He either died during battle or he was executed by Santa Anna afterwards.

-Those men truly meant the words written by Travis during that 2-week siege: VICTORY OR DEATH!
+Those men truly meant the words written by Travis: VICTORY OR DEATH!

 Enjoyed this post?
 More Texas